wedding photography

 ORDER STRATEGICALLY

-First do your big group photos and then any images with grandparents or children.
+First do your big group photo with all the guests as mentioned in the previous paragraph, followed by any images with grandparents or children.
 Then work through one side of the family, then the other.
 Try to move people around as little as possible.

 family photos with grandparents